guettli/programming-guidelines/README.rst

 The customer was upset, because the configuration contained mistakes.

 I learned.
-Now I ask if it would be ok if the customer enters the mapping.
+Now I ask if it would be ok if I provide the GUI and the customer enters the configuration.
 In most cases the customer likes to do this.

 There is a big difference.
 The customer feels productive if he does something like this.